googlecartographer/rfcs/text/0000-gps_support.md

 ### Should we implement a generic fixed frame pose message instead?

-This RFC is specific to adding GPS-like data from statelite based positioning systems.
+This RFC is specific to adding GPS-like data from statellite based positioning systems.
 We use the `NavSatFix` message which is widely used in the ROS community, and convert it from longitude, latitude, altitude to a cartesian coordinate system.
 In addition, in a separate RFC, a generic fixed frame pose message could also be supported.